richinatl/loopMap/README.md

 <br>

 ### Contributors
-None at this time, if you have an idea you'd like to add feel free to contact me
+None at this time, if you have an idea you'd like to share feel free to contact me

 ### Contact Details
 * Email: richinatl@gmail.com